sait-lab/learn-git/git-branching.md

 $ git push --set-upstream origin corrected-branch-name
 ```

-Now we’ll take a brief look at where we are now:
+Now we'll take a brief look at where we are now:

 ```console
 $ git branch --all